Non-Fickian macroscopic model of axial diffusion of granular materials in a long cylindrical tumbler: A macroscopic axial diffusion model accounting for localization of shear in the cross-section

-subject to given initial conditions (ICs) on the ``species'':
+subject to given initial conditions (ICs) on the species:

-and no-flux boundary conditions (BCs) at the endwalls:
+and no-flux boundary conditions (BCs) at the tumbler's endwalls:

-In Eq.~\eqref{eq:cd}, $D$ is a collisional diffusivity (SI units of m\textsuperscript{2}/s), $k$ is a rate constant (SI units of 1/s); by linearity, $c_\mathrm{d}$ and $c_\mathrm{nd}$ can be rescaled such that $c_\mathrm{d} + c_\mathrm{nd} = 1$.
-The dimensionless parameter $\beta$, which is $>0$ and $\ne 1$, is necessary because the rates at which diffusing and non-diffusing particles are exchanged between the bulk and the flowing layer are not necessarily equal.
-The latter is a consequence of the lack of \emph{local} conservation (in a given axial cross-section) between the two species, which (in turn) is due to the fact that the diffusing species can leave the given cross-section.
+In Eq.~\eqref{eq:cd}, $D$ is an ``effective'' diffusivity [dimensions of (length)\textsuperscript{2}/time] characterizing the mean-squared axial displacements caused by particle collisions in the flowing layer; $k$ is a rate constant (dimensions of 1/time) characterizing the flowing layer--fixed bed particle exchange using first-order kinetics; and, the dimensionless parameter $\beta$, which is $>0$ and $\ne 1$, is a \emph{partition} ratio (or coefficient) related to the fact that the flowing layer and the fixed bed take up unequal areas of the cross-section.
+Another way to interpret $\beta$ from the mathematical structure of the model, is that there is lack of \emph{local} conservation (in a given axial cross-section) between the two species, due to the fact that the diffusing species can leave the given cross-section (while the non-diffusing species cannot), which leads to unequal exchange rates (i.e., $k\ne\beta k$) between diffusing the non-diffusing species.
 Nevertheless, a \emph{global} conservation law follows from summing Eqs.~\eqref{eq:react_diff}, integrating over space, and using the BCs from Eq.~\eqref{eq:rd_bc}:

+More generally, Eqs.~\eqref{eq:react_diff} represent a reaction-diffusion system in which there is \emph{local immobilization} of one species \cite{rs13}.
+Such equations also arise in the modeling of signaling and transport in certain biological systems \cite{bcs09,detal10} wherein proteins can become ``mobile'' (diffusing) or ``immobile'' (non-diffusing) as they bind or unbind from a local substrate.
+A similar situation occurs in electrodeposition \cite{lab99,bs00}, during flows in fractured reservoirs \cite{bzk60} and dusty gasses \cite{s62,l66}, and during heat transfer between an electron gas and a metal lattice \cite{toc94}, among other examples (see also \cite{c08}).

 Equations~\eqref{eq:react_diff} can be written as a single partial differential equation (PDE) for $c_\mathrm{d}$ by taking $\partial/\partial t$ of Eq.~\eqref{eq:cd}, eliminating $\partial c_\mathrm{nd}/\partial t$ using Eq.~\eqref{eq:cnd}, then eliminating $k(c_\mathrm{d} - \beta c_\mathrm{nd})$ using Eq.~\eqref{eq:cd}: